leamare/nerds-builds/README.md

 Buildfile format is human readable and looks like JSON in some way.
 You can edit it with any text editor and just suggest your commentaries and ideas as pull requests.

-You can install these guides into Steam/userdata/(your steam id)/570/remote/guides" folder.
+You can install these guides into "%ProgramFiles%/Steam/userdata/(your steam id)/570/remote/guides" folder.

+It's recommended to make a symlink for this directory in your repo folder, so all the files will be located here.
+You can do that with following console commands:

+- For windows - `mklink /D builds %SteamGuidesFolder`

+- For linux and other unix-like - `ln -s %SteamGuidesFolder% builds`

 ## How can I suggest changes?